 Scholarships are highly competitive, so your application and supporting documentation must be perfect.
 Don’t skip any sections, don’t ignore any requests, and get started on the application early.

 When a scholarship committee says their window for admissions will close on a certain date, believe it!
 Get your application in well before that deadline arrives.

 Never leave money on the table.
 Apply to every scholarship for which you fit the criteria.
 Don’t hesitate to reach for some scholarship awards even if you’re not sure you fit the criteria – you just might be surprised.

 Don’t just do an online search for scholarships and be done with it.
 Contact the school of choice and ask them what scholarships they offer.
 Are there any available for minorities?
 Ask them where you might find other options for financial help.

 5. Look at organizations.

 There are many businesses, organizations and companies that don’t advertise their scholarships, but do offer them to deserving candidates.
-Contact minority support groups as a way to begin the process of looking for these “underground” scholarships that can help foster your educational goals.
+Contact minority support groups to begin the process of looking for these underground scholarships that can help foster your educational goals.

 Want more information on applying for scholarships?
 Check out this page on Federal Student Aid.

 1. Complete pre-requisites at community college.